1 Aug 2023

 Queensland’s Millaa Millaa Falls is a magnificent plunge waterfall located in the Atherton Tablelands.
 Picture a hot summer's day spent swimming and cooling off while surrounded by picturesque heritage listed rainforest.
 Millaa Millaa Falls offers the perfect opportunity to immerse yourself in nature.

-Millaa Millaa falls, QLD
+Millaa Millaa falls, Qld

-Millaa Millaa falls, QLD © David Clode
+Millaa Millaa falls, Qld © David Clode

 Looking for stunning views of an open canyon, a waterfall and rock pools?
 Search no further than Tamborine Mountain’s Cedar Creek Falls.
 Tucked away in the lush Gold Coast hinterland, these popular rock pools are only a one-hour drive from Brisbane CBD and they’re well worth the trip.
 You’ll find rock pools and natural water slides to cool off in and magnificent waterfalls to marvel at just up the road at Curtis Falls.
 If you’re taking time out for nature this Earth Hour, add Cedar Creek Falls to your growing list of must-see spots around Australia.